Pineapple: Planting, Growing, and Propagation

 Pruning

-The pineapple does not require pruning.
+The pineapple plant does not require pruning.
 However, damaged or dead leaves at the base can be removed to encourage the growth of offshoots.

 → Learn more in Pineapple: Seasonal Care for This Indoor Plant.

-How to propagate pineapple?
+How to propagate pineapples?

-As the pineapple thrives in a warm and humid atmosphere, it can be susceptible to mealybug attacks.
+Since the pineapple thrives in a warm and humid atmosphere, it can be susceptible to mealybug attacks.
 I invite you to learn how to combat them in this article: Mealybugs: identification and treatment.

-→ To learn more, check out our article: “Pineapple Diseases and Pests: How to Identify and Treat Them?“
+→ To learn more, check out our article: “Diseases and Parasites of the Pineapple: How to Identify and Treat Them?“

-How to showcase a pineapple plant?
+How to highlight a pineapple plant?

 With its decidedly exotic appearance, the pineapple plant will thrive in a very bright room, such as a conservatory or winter garden.
-It can easily be paired with plants sharing the same needs, from the Bromeliad family, like the Guzmania with its glossy leaves and red-bracted flowers, the Bromelia with its spike-shaped inflorescences, the Aechmea with its very broad, leathery leaves and unique flower, or the Neoregelia, a tropical epiphytic plant that turns red at its centre when flowering.
+It can easily be paired with plants sharing the same needs, from the Bromeliad family, like the Guzmania with its glossy leaves and red-bracted flowers, the Bromelia with its spike-shaped inflorescences, the Aechmea with its tough, very broad leaves and unique flower, or the Neoregelia, a tropical epiphytic plant that turns red at its centre when flowering.

 To go further...